Josh Bell Preview, Player Props: Marlins vs. Padres

-The Miami Marlins, including Josh Bell and his .692 slugging percentage over his past 10 games, take on starting pitcher Michael Wacha and the San Diego Padres at PETCO Park, Monday at 9:40 PM ET.
+The Miami Marlins, including Josh Bell and his .615 slugging percentage over his past 10 games, battle starter Blake Snell and the San Diego Padres at PETCO Park, Tuesday at 9:40 PM ET.

-He hit a home run while going 1-for-4 in his last game against the Dodgers.
+In his most recent appearance, he strung together two hits (going 2-for-4 with a home run and an RBI) against the Padres.

 Josh Bell Game Info & Props vs. the Padres